LouisMazel/maz-ui/packages/docs/docs/components/maz-phone-number-input.md

 ---
-title: MazPhoneNumberInput
+title: MazInputPhoneNumber
-description: MazPhoneNumberInput is a standalone input component that helps the user enter a phone number and validate it according to the country
+description: MazInputPhoneNumber is a standalone input component that helps the user enter a phone number and validate it according to the country
 ---

 # {{ $frontmatter.title }}